MasoniteFramework/orm-docs/query-builder.md

 ## Chunking

 If you need to loop over a lot of results then consider chunking.
-A chunk will only pull in the specified number of records:
+A chunk will only pull in the specified number of records into a generator:

 ```python
 for users in builder.table('users').chunk(100):